Naman-Pal/SIHMON/ceng355report.md

 Introducing SIHMON (Smart Infant Health MONitor), a vital tool for parents navigating the challenges of infant care, especially those concerning Sudden Infant Death Syndrome (SIDS).
 SIHMON consists of two key parts:

  - BioSensor Bracelet:
 A wearable for infants packed with sensors (heart rate, oxygen levels, temperature, movement, and sound monitoring).
-This bracelet is connected to the database (Google Firebase), and provides continuous health data.
+This bracelet is connected to the database (Google Firebase) and provides continuous health data.

  - Android App with Firebase:
 The companion app, linked to the bracelet via Firebase, processes and displays real-time health information.
 It goes beyond data display, offering insightful analyses for parents and caregivers.
 The insights can be tailored to the infant, based on any pre-existing health conditions, environment, and daily routines.